ellieragan/softwaredesign-finalproject/IMPLEMENTATION.md

 We intend to write unit tests for each individual module that ensure baseline functionality.
 These unit tests will test and check that each individual function within the module is working correctly.
 #### Client
 1. Test with invalid inputs from user
-2. Test receive message function with valid methods and invalid methods
+2. Test send and receive message functions using the server and client provided by Professor Palmer to make sure that our client responds to messages in the same way his does
-3. Test send message function with various messages that get sent to the server.
+3. Test send and receive message functions by redirecting all messages to stderr and then into a log file to make sure that messages are being sent and received correctly

 #### Server
 1. Test with invalid inputs (invalid map)